Glass-Like Random Catalogues for Two-Point Estimates on the Light Cone: Conclusions

 The main limitations in creating the glass-like catalogues with {\sc grlic} are memory requirements for the discretised grid used in the Zeldovich approach.
 The grid needs to be finely spaced in order to avoid biasing of the 2PCF estimate at small scales.
-For surveys with maximum redshift $z_\mathrm{max} \approx 0.5$ and comoving number densities of $n \approx \,(h/ 10\,\mathrm{Mpc})^3$, a grid with $N_\mathrm{grid} = 1024$ is sufficient for unbiased measurements for $d \geq 20\,\mathrm{Mpc}/h$, but the demand for finer grids increases as the maximum redshift or the comoving number density of the survey becomes larger.
+For surveys with maximum redshift $z_\mathrm{max} \approx 0.5$ and comoving number densities of $n \approx \,(h/ 10\,\mathrm{Mpc})^3$, a grid with $N_\mathrm{grid} = 1024$ is sufficient for unbiased measurements for $d \geq 20\,\mathrm{Mpc}/h$, but the demand for a larger number of grid cells increases as the maximum redshift or the comoving number density of the survey becomes larger in order to ensure a well-resolved Zeldovich grid with as few objects per grid cell as possible.
 In the current implementation of {\sc grlic}, the observer is put into the center of the discretized box, and the box size is adjusted to fit the maximum comoving distance of the objects within the data catalogue, effectively increasing the physical size of the grid cells.
 This will make creating glass-like catalogues for very deep pencil beam surveys with high number densities difficult.
 In the future, this aspect can be made more memory efficient: instead of creating a full spherical glass with the given $n(r)$ in a periodic cube, from which the final glass-like random catalogue is cut out, the survey volume can be placed into a minimum bounding box.
 Here, avoiding unwanted edge effects is more involved, because of the discontinuous number densities on the periodic boundaries of the bounding box.
 A transitional region between the survey volume and the bounding volume can be implemented to ensure stability within the survey volume.
 In the current implementation of {\sc grlic}, the bulk of the memory requirement is covered by the entities stored on the discretised grid.
 The background number density, the density contrast and the displacement field are stored using single precision floating point numbers.
 On a grid with $N_\mathrm{grid} = 1024$ these already require $\approx 4 + 4 + 13 = 21\,\mathrm{GB}$ of random-access memory.
 Again this could be circumvented by using $\mathrm{PM}^3$ N-body simulations which do not require high grid resolutions to accurately simulate the repellent forces on small scales.
 Nevertheless it is expected that in the near future, memory resources will become more available which will make the use of glass-like catalogues even more advantageous compared to using Poisson-sampled random catalogues.